Eupusia klytios

-Vexillum klytios is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.
+Eupusia klytios is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

+Etymology

+The word klytios refers to the name Clytius, a brother of Priamos, king of Troy.
+It was chosen to mean that the species is like a brother of the species Pusia microzonias.

 Description

 The length of the shell attains 18 mm.

 Distribution

-This marine species occurs in the Indo-West Pacific; also off Australia (Northern Territory, Queensland, Western Australia).
+This marine species occurs in shallow waters the Indo-West Pacific; also off Australia (Northern Territory, Queensland, Western Australia), typically at depths of 20 m.